penumbra-zone/penumbra/docs/protocol/src/concepts/addresses_keys.md

 - the *incoming viewing key* represents the capability to view only incoming transactions, and is used to scan the block chain for incoming transactions.

-Penumbra allows the same spending authority to present multiple, publicly unlinkable addresses, keyed by an 11-byte *diversifier index*.
-Each choice of diversifier index gives a distinct shielded payment address.
+Penumbra allows the same spending authority to present multiple, publicly unlinkable addresses, keyed by an 11-byte *address index*.
+Each choice of address index gives a distinct shielded payment address.
 Because these addresses share a common incoming viewing key, the cost of scanning the blockchain does not increase with the number of addresses in use.